Deportation of Koreans in the Soviet Union: Aftermath

 On 14 November 1989, the Supreme Council of the Soviet Union declared that all of Stalin's deportations were "illegal and criminal".
 On 26 April 1991 the Supreme Soviet of the Russian Socialist Federal Soviet Republic, under its chairman Boris Yeltsin, followed suit and passed the law On the Rehabilitation of Repressed Peoples with Article 2 denouncing all mass deportations as "Stalin's policy of defamation and genocide".
 On 1 April 1993, the Russian Federation issued a decree "On the Rehabilitation of Soviet Koreans", acknowledging that their deportation was illegal and stating that they could theoretically return to the Far East.

 In the 2000s, post-Soviet Koreans began to lose their cultural cohesion, because the members of the new generations of them did not speak Korean anymore, and 40% of their marriages were mixed.
 Around the same time, young Koreans travelled to the Russian Far East, exploring the possibility of migrating back to that region and turning it into an autonomous Korean area, but the Russian authorities and the local population did not support their efforts.
 Ultimately, they abandoned that idea.

+Significant Korean institutions from across the Soviet Union congregated in Kazakhstan, including the long-running Korean-language newspaper Kore Ilbo, theater and the arts, and a Korean pedagogical institute and college, making the country the center of Korean intellectual life in the Soviet Union.

+Some ethnic Koreans went on to become significant figures or leaders in the Soviet Union.
+Dozens of Koreans in Kazakhstan and Uzbekistan were designated Heroes of Socialist Labor, including chairman of a collective farm Kim Pen-Hwa, member of the Uzbek Communist Party Hwan Man-Kim, and farmer Lyubov Li.
+After the Nazi invasion of the Soviet Union, many Koreans were drafted into the Red Army and sent to the front.
+One of them, Captain Aleksandr Pavlovich Min, was awarded the title Hero of the Soviet Union, the country's highest honor.
+Koreans were elected to the Parliaments of the Soviet Union and Central Asian Republics and by the 1970s the number of Koreans with a college degree was double that of the general population.